GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 You can watch the training steps and observe the loss go down over time.
 The training took 22 minutes and 10 seconds for me when I ran it, your results might differ.

-Once Job completes, you should see a finetuned model in your GCS bucket under the `llama2-7b-american-stories` path.
+Once Job completes, you should see a fine-tuned model in your GCS bucket under the `llama2-7b-american-stories` path.
 Verify by running:
 ```bash
 gcloud storage ls -l gs://$BUCKET_NAME/llama2-7b-american-stories
 ```